Enter the true power and reactive power into the calculator to determine the apparent power.

 Calculate the apparent power using the formula provided above.

-An apparent power is a measure of the combination of the reactive power and the true power of a circuit. in other words, it’s product of the voltage and current while not referencing phase angle.
+Apparent power is a measure of the combination of the reactive power and the true power of a circuit. in other words, it’s a product of the voltage and current while not referencing phase angle.